lilblupig/curls/README.md

 Each page broken down into small sections for easy digest of information.

+Very basic 404 redirect page with a link to home to prevent stuck users.

 #### Wireframes
 1. [Mobile](assets/documents/curls-mobile.pdf) 375px
 2. [Tablet](assets/documents/curls-tablet.pdf) 768px